-Look for your access code in the registration announcement mailed to each school’s test coordinator in April.
-Contact us if you’re not on our mailing list.
+Look for your access code in the registration announcement mailed to each school's principal in mid-May.
+Contact us if you're not on our mailing list.

-When you sign in to the ordering website, you’ll be able to:
+When you sign in, you'll be able to:

 - Order standard test books

-- Order nonstandard test formats (for students with disabilities)
+- Order accommodated test formats (for students with disabilities)

 Parents and Students